hungdev/react-native-customize-selected-date/readme.md

 changeDate | PropTypes.func | function call back after select date format | PropTypes.array | Format date output
 renderChildDay | PropTypes.func | return child element injected to date

+# License

+This project is licenced under the MIT License.

+Any bundled fonts are copyright to their respective authors and mostly under MIT or SIL OFL.